 What could cause the increased risk of stillbirth?

-Sleep position in the third trimester is important because if you are on your back the combined weight of baby and womb puts pressure on other organs in your body.
+Sleep position in the third trimester is important.
+If you are on your back the combined weight of baby and womb puts pressure on other organs in your body.

 Researchers do not know for certain what exactly is causing the increased risk of stillbirth, but we already know the following, which could play a part :

-- When sleeping/lying on your back the baby and womb put pressure on the main blood vessels that supply the uterus and this can restrict blood flow/oxygen to the baby.
+- When sleeping/lying on your back the baby and womb put pressure on the main blood vessels that supply the uterus and this can restrict blood flow/oxygen to the baby and placenta.

-- Further recent studies have shown that when a woman lies on her back in late pregnancy (compared to lying on side) the baby is less active and has changes in heart-rate patterns.
-This is thought to be due to lower oxygen levels in the baby when the mother lies on her back.
+- Other studies have shown that when a woman lies on her back in late pregnancy (compared to lying on side) the baby is less active and has changes in heart-rate patterns.
+This is thought to be due to lower oxygen levels in the baby when the woman or birthing person lies on their back.

 Does it make a difference which side I sleep on in pregnancy?